griptape-ai/griptape/docs/griptape-framework/engines/rag-engines.md

 ## RAG Engines

 !!! note
-    RAG Engine docs are a work in progress.
+    This section is a work in progress.

 `RagEngine` is an abstraction for implementing modular RAG pipelines.